Nikolay Guryanov: Biography

 In 1958 he was transferred to the Pskov bishopric as parish priest of Saint Nicholas' church on the island of Talabsk (Zalit) in Pskov (Chudskoye) lake where he spent the remaining 44 years of his life, 40 as a priest, retiring at a very old age and settling at a humble wooden house nearby afterwards.

 Among many of those who were allowed to visit him in recent times were pop stars Andrey Makarevich and Valentina Tolkunova.
 From the middle of 1999 the starets did not meet anyone, which provoked pilgrims to such a point that complaints were written to the administration of the Russian president.

 In his final year, before his death, Nikolay, despite his illness nevertheless found the strength to receive pilgrims, to strengthen them and instruct them in faith.
 The thoughts of the starets spoken during these earthly conversation became a sort of spiritual testament for many Russian Orthodox.

 In June 2002, a group of Orthodox priests and laity visited Nikolai for his blessing.
 He was asked: "Will we see an Orthodox Tsar?"
 Nikolay having traced the sign of the cross, prayed and firmly said "A Tsar is coming!"

 Guryanov died on the night of August 24, 2002, at the age of 92.
 He was buried on August 26 on the island of Talabsk.

 Reputed miracles

-It is written of him that he used to find lost people and freed hostages from bandit captivity.
-He became particularly famous after a surviving sailor came to him and recognised in him the starets who appeared to him during an accident.
-But the sailor came to the island to a respected man and only after "recognised" him.
+According to several Orthodox memoirs and regional accounts, Guryanov was reputed to have located missing persons and to have helped free people held by bandits.
+His reputation spread, reportedly after a sailor who had survived a maritime accident travelled to Zalit (Talabsk) Island and recognised in Guryanov the starets who had appeared to him during the disaster.
+The sailor is said to have originally come to the island to visit another respected elder and only afterwards realised that it was Guryanov who had appeared to him.